-The UCC28950 device should be operated from a V{DD} rail within the limits given in the Recommended Operating Conditions section of this datasheet.
+The UCC28951-Q1 device should be operated from a V{DD} rail within the limits given in the Recommended Operating Conditions section of this data sheet.
 To avoid the possibility that the device might stop switching, V{DD} must not be allowed to fall into the UVLO_FTH range.
-In order to minimize power dissipation in the device, V{DD} should not be unnecessarily high.
+To minimize power dissipation in the device, V{DD} should not be unnecessarily high.
 Keeping V{DD} at 12 V is a good compromise between these competing constraints.
-The gate drive outputs from the UCC28950 device deliver large-current pulses into their loads.
+The gate drive outputs from the UCC28951-Q1 device deliver large-current pulses into their loads.
 This indicates the need for a low-ESR decoupling capacitor to be connected as directly as possible between the V{DD} and GND terminals.